google-research/swirl-dynamics/swirl_dynamics/projects/genfocal/debiasing/README.md

 We use rectified flow for the debiasing (for bias-correction) step.
-For a tutorial on this methodology with more low-level details on how to use the `swirl-dynamics` templates using a (much!) simpler dataset please see this [colab](https://github.com/google-research/swirl-dynamics/blob/main/swirl_dynamics/projects/debiasing/rectified_flow/colab/demo_reflow.ipynb).
+For a tutorial on this methodology with more low-level details on how to use the `swirl-dynamics` templates using a (much!) simpler dataset, please see this [colab](https://github.com/google-research/swirl-dynamics/blob/main/swirl_dynamics/projects/debiasing/rectified_flow/colab/demo_reflow.ipynb).

 ## License